“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Initiative

-In case the employee has resolved her company’s challenges for the next five years, and if she has motivated other colleagues to join her extraordinate efforts, then the rank levels are 8 rep. 6:
+If the employee has resolved her company’s challenges for the next five years and motivated colleagues to join her extraordinary efforts, then the rank levels are 8 and 6:

 Level Time Dimension Self-Motivation, Amount of Discretionary Effort